chaitanya4699/portfolio/README.md

 ## TL;DR

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [ChaitanyaEmani](https://github.com/ChaitanyaEmani/portfolio).
+Please give me proper credit by linking back to [Chaitanya kumar](https://github.com/chaitanya4699).
 Thanks!

 ## Built With

-My personal portfolio <a href="[https://my-portfolio-theta-rust-28.vercel.app/]" target="_blank">Chaitanya.Portfolio</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="[https://portfolio-red-rho-19.vercel.app/]" target="_blank">Chaitanya.Portfolio</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.